 Now, I agree that the next pope (who could be the last pope) may not chose the name Peter II or anything similar–but that does not mean that he could not fulfill that prophecy.
 It needs to be clear, whether he does or not pick that name, the last pope will be a destructive antipope.
 Malachy’s list generally did not name pontiffs, but give descriptions.
 And while some have concluded that Petrus Romanus is a name, it could instead be a description.
 The description could signify that he is a pebble (or “rocky” which is what the term petrus signifies) supporting the final Roman empire.

-It should be noted that while some Catholic writers believe that Peter the Roman may personally be a problem, others (who also accept the Malachy prophecies) see him as a prophesied faithful leader.
+It should be noted that while some Roman Catholic writers believe that Peter the Roman may personally be a problem, others (who also accept the Malachy prophecies) see him as a prophesied faithful leader.
 While that latter view seems to be the opinion of various ones, I would again state that differs from what I see written in the Bible.

 Notice what Pope Francis reportedly felt when he became pope: